tensorflow/community/rfcs/20230221-tf-distribution-api-dtensor.md

 ## Glossary

 Distributed Tensor: A Tensor that is distributed to multiple devices.
-A Distributed Tensor can be viewed as a single Tensor, in the 'Global Perspective'; or in the 'Local Perspective', as a collection of Tensors, one per device.
+A Distributed Tensor can be viewed as a single Tensor, in the **'Global Perspective'**; or in the **'Local Perspective'**, as a collection of Tensors, one per device.

-The 'Global Tensor Perspective' to the 'Local Tensor Perspective' are related by Layout and Mesh, which are defined below.
+The 'Global Tensor Perspective' and the 'Local Tensor Perspective' are related by DTensor's Layout and Mesh, which are defined below.
 A distributed Tensor can be 'shard', 'replicated', or a hybrid of both, although sometimes the terminology 'shard' is used interchangeably with 'distribute'.

 *   **Mesh**: A cartesian grid of devices.
 The dimensions of the grid are named.
     The following example is a 2 by 3 mesh on 6 CPU devices.